devnull-cz/c-prog-lang/modules/break.md

 # break statement

-- statement "break" will cause a jump out of a most inner while loop (well, any loop but we only introduced while so far).
+- statement `break` will cause a jump out of a most inner while loop (well, any loop but we only introduced while so far).
 ```
 	int finished = 0;
 	while (1) {
 		if (finished)
 			break;
 		/* not finished work done here */
 		call_a_function();
 		k = xxx;
 		...